Paul Morand: Later life

 After the war, he was charged with collaboration with the enemy, but suffered no penalty other than having his government pension revoked.

-He spent the following years residing in Switzerland, Tangiers, the Hôtel de Crillon, and his wife's opulent Paris home.
+He spent the following years residing in Switzerland, Tangier, the Hôtel de Crillon, and his wife's opulent Paris home.

 Morand became an inspirational figure for a literary group who espoused their views in the anti-existentialist journal The Hussards, founded by his friend Roger Nimier.

 Morand had sought election into the Académie française in 1939 and 1941, and both times his bid was denied.
 He attempted to achieve the prestigious distinction again in 1958.
 This third attempt illuminated the record of his wartime activities and generated an organized opposition to his membership.
 Charles de Gaulle vetoed his admission.
 Morand ultimately was granted membership in 1968 but was denied the formal ceremonies that traditionally accompanied the investiture of new members, and de Gaulle refused to receive him at the Elysée Palace.

 It is believed that Morand never reassessed his elitist worldview and political ideology, resolutely retaining his mindset until the end of his life.
 In interviews, he consistently contrived to evade any references to World War II.
 It is further posited that he and his wife had used their position to make some attempts to aid Jewish friends, but that it was done to highlight the influence and power they held in the Nazi regime, rather than a demonstration of their humanity.
 He never came to recognize the suffering that millions endured under totalitarianism.